 With the end of the first trimester approaching, now might be a good time to consider how well you are looking after yourself.
 Have you been continuing with your prenatal vitamins?
 Exercising regularly and appropriately?
 If you are working, are you factoring in short breaks as required?

 A quote often cited with regards to pregnancy is, “you’re eating for two now, so go ahead and eat whatever you want”.
-Whilst it is true that you are eating for both yourself and the baby, it might be helpful to remember that one of you is still only the size of a tomato!
+Whilst it is true that you are eating for both yourself and the baby, it might be helpful to remember that by week 13 one of you is still only the size of a tomato!
 Throughout pregnancy, experts generally advise women to consume an extra 300 calories a day.
 That’s only 300 calories!
 To put that into perspective, a tablespoon of butter has about 100 calories.
 A banana also has 100 calories.
 Ideally, the additional 300 calories should come from healthy sources; consider adding extra vegetables, lean proteins, and complex carbohydrates, like full grains, to your diet.

 There is another good reason to be careful about your diet and weight gain.
 Gradual weight gain helps to minimise the extent of stretch marks.
 Up to 90% of women develop stretch marks, and they are thought to occur predominantly in response to increased hormone levels, specifically oestrogen and relaxin.
 However, rapid or excessive weight gain can make stretch marks worse.
 If you do develop stretch marks, the good news is that they usually fade after delivery and, over time, will become barely noticeable.
 Despite claims made by the beauty industry to the contrary, there is no magic cream to “cure” stretch marks, but there are things you can do, such as keeping weight gain gradual and reasonable, to lessen them.